luevano/luevano.xyz/src/blog/a/manga_server_with_komga.md

 ### Inline

 The inline mode is a single terminal command meant to be used to automate stuff or for more advanced options.
-You can peek a bit into the "[documentation](https://github.com/metafates/mangal/wiki/Inline-mode#command-examples)" which honestly its ass because it doesn't explain much.
-The minimal command for inline according to the help is:
+You can peek a bit into the "[documentation](https://github.com/metafates/mangal/wiki/Inline-mode#command-examples)" which honestly it's ass because it doesn't explain much.
+The minimal command for inline according to the `mangal help` is:

 ```sh
 mangal inline --manga <option> --query <manga-title>